 With a foundation of pasta alla Gricia, bucatini all’Amatriciana (otherwise known as l’Amatriciana Rossa) adds tomatoes to the guanciale—often with peperoncini (red chili pepper) and maybe onion but never garlic—and stirs in some pecorino; to finish, hollowed strands of bucatini pasta are mixed into the sauce.

 Tomatoes were introduced to Italy from the Americas.
-When San Marzano tomatoes had become a common Italian ingredient in the 18th century, this dish was created in the town of Amatrice in Lazio, one of several towns destroyed in the earthquake of 2016 in the Apennine Mountains outside of Rome.
+After San Marzano tomatoes had become a common Italian ingredient in the 18th century, this dish was created in the town of Amatrice in Lazio, one of several towns destroyed in the earthquake of 2016 in the Apennine Mountains outside of Rome.

 Rigatoni alla Carbonara